smolkov/wmnet/.github/ISSUE_TEMPLATE.md

 Bug reports _must_ include:

-  1. The version of Rocket you're using.
+  1. The version of WQMS you're using.
 Ensure it's the latest, if possible.

   2. The operating system (distribution and version) where the issue occurs.